 When planning to start a new poultry project, the farmer may face a situation where they don’t conduct a feasibility study or don’t carry it out thoroughly.
 This can have several possible consequences:

-- Choosing the wrong location: A successful poultry venture or Dairy Farm Business Plan Template is highly dependent on its placement.
+3. Choosing the wrong location: A successful poultry venture or Dairy Farm Business Plan Template is highly dependent on its placement.
 If an assessment of feasibility is not executed, poultry producers may neglect to appraise the influence of different locations on the feasibility of the enterprise.
-Consequently, they may opt for a location that lacks the essential amenities required for efficient operation of the business.
+They may choose a place that does not have the things they need to run the business well.

 What does a feasibility study of poultry farming include?